Reerh: Geographical location

 This small village is in the North East of Mansehra city and in south to the New-Balakot.
-The village is located on Mansehra Kaghan Road/ N-15 National Highway, which connect Mansehra with Kaghan, Naran and Chilas.
+The village is located on Mansehra Kaghan Road/ N-15 National Highway, which connects Mansehra with Kaghan, Naran and Chilas.
 It is about 12 km from Mansehra on Naran Road.
 It is almost a four-hour drive from the capital Islamabad.
 The village is one of the places inhabited by the 2005 Kashmir earthquake affectees from Balakot and other places.

 Cultural diversity and environment

 The village has a number of different ethnic groups, including Swati, Gujar, Sayyeds and Afghans.
 This diversity is also reflected in the languages spoken in the village, which include Hindko, Pashto and Urdu.
 An historical shrine, the "Sinjlian shrin", and historical ruins are located in the forest of the village.
 An old water mill is also located on the rain water stream.

 The village is in a small valley surrounded by the Himalayan mountains.
 One of the most prominent peaks in Pakistan, Musa ka Musala, is visible from the village.